theshahbazsingh/MealApp/README.md

 - **PostCSS** - It came with TailwindCSS, however it's capabilities are not being used yet
 - **Sharp** - Helps increase web performance by optimizing images which this application heavily relies on
 - **Prettier** - Well, it makes code pretty

+## Folder Structure

+- Any reusable **Types** have been stored in the `/types/` folder & follow this naming convention: /types/<PageName>.tsx
+- All reusable UI Components have been stored in the `/components/ui/` folder
+- To increase code readability, all pages rendering logic has been stored as components in the `/components/pages/` folder & follow follow this naming convention `/Render<PageName>.tsx`

 # Running the Application